Growyourbrand.net Reference notes on brand consequence May 2026

 The public turning point came when right-to-repair moved from advocacy into formal governance.
 In January 2023, the American Farm Bureau Federation and John Deere signed a memorandum of understanding addressing farmers' ability to repair their own equipment and access tools, information, and resources.

 That agreement matters because it acknowledged the brand problem.
-Deere was not only managing parts and dealer service.
+Deere was not merely managing parts and dealer service.
 It was managing whether customers believed the company respected ownership.
 A brand that sells independence, work, and field reliability cannot afford to make repair feel like permission from the manufacturer.

 The Legal Escalation